Rebuilt: Singles

 "Over You" was released as the album's first single and was sent to Canadian radio on December 25, 2009.
 It was released to Canadian iTunes on January 5, 2010.
 The single reached number fifty-two on the Canadian Hot 100.

 "Maniac" was released as the second single on April 6, 2010.
 The song charted at number seventy-four on the Canadian Hot 100.
 The song charted on the Serbian Top 50 singles, where it was listed for eleven weeks and reached a peak of eleven.
 The accompanying music video premiered on May 4, 2010.
 The girls were featured in a special "On Set" with Much Music where the video initially premiered.

-"Drank" was released on July 20, 2010 to digital retailers in Canada and the United States.
-It was released as a promotional single from Rebuilt and is featured as the 11 track on the iTunes Deluxe Edition.
+"Drank" was released on July 20, 2010, to digital retailers in Canada and the United States.
+It was released as a promotional single from Rebuilt and is featured as the 11th track on the digital deluxe edition.
 The single version features a guest rap verse by artist Spose.
 The song was also featured on the Jersey Shore Soundtrack album without the Spose verse.

 "2 in the Morning" was released as the album's third single on August 31, 2010.
-The song reached a peak of thirty-five on the Canadian Hot 100 becoming their highest charting song since "Stupid Shit".
+The song reached a peak of thirty-five on the Canadian Hot 100 becoming their highest-charting song since "Stupid Shit".
 It contains a sample of "Pesenka" performed by Russian band Ruki Vverh!.
 The single was also released in the United States on August 31, 2010.
 A "2 In the Morning (Harper & Brother Mix)" remix version of the song was released in Canada on January 11, 2011.

 "Hate Love" was released as the album's fourth and final single on February 21, 2011.
 The song debuted at number 44 on the Canadian Airplay Chart on the week of March 14, 2011, and later peaked at number 26 on the chart.
 On the week of April 2, 2011, the song finally debuted on the Canadian Hot 100 at number 97.
 The song reached a peak of 59.